rickardlindberg/rickardlindberg.me/writing/agdpp-the-end/index.template.markdown

 It generates a list of particles when a balloon is hit.
 The particles have a little randomized position, radius, and velocity.

-The radius keeps decreasing as time passes, and when it reaches a low value, the particle is removed.
+The radius keeps decreasing as time passes, and when it reaches a low enough value, the particle is removed.

 The complete diff for this change can be seen on [GitHub](https://github.com/rickardlindberg/agdpp/compare/b5261a939505c203cd1ffb21462a6772f0381faf...7533ec079dbdeba713526469535a1cc0fc915449).

-## Sound!
+## Sound effects

-Me and my son recorded sound effects that are played when shooting a balloon.
-We went to the store, bought some balloons, rigged the mic, and popped them.

-It was much fun.
+Me and my son record sound effects that are played when a balloon is hit.
+We go to the store, buy some balloons, rig the mic, and pop them.
+It is much fun.

-The code for integrating the sound is here:
+The code for integrating the sound can be seen on [GitHub](https://github.com/rickardlindberg/agdpp/compare/7533ec079dbdeba713526469535a1cc0fc915449...fcb1757f9b219be55d65d8588c259b96b9dc26ce).

-[GitHub](https://github.com/rickardlindberg/agdpp/compare/7533ec079dbdeba713526469535a1cc0fc915449...fcb1757f9b219be55d65d8588c259b96b9dc26ce).
+This change include adding the `load_sound` method to `GameLoop`:

+$:output:python:
+class GameLoop(Observable):

+    ...

+    def load_sound(self, path):
+        return Sound(self.pygame.mixer.Sound(path))
+$:END

+Does it really make sense that you load a sound from the game loop?
+I'm not sure.
+The game loop is the only abstraction that we have for accessing pygame.
+That's why it ended up there.
+But the design here feels a little off to me.
+Something to keep an eye on in the future.

 ## Medals

-When I asked my son what he wanted to work on next, he said he wanted to get a medal for every 100 balloon that you shoot down.
+When I ask my son what he wants to work on next, he said that he wants to get a medal for every 100 balloon that you shoot down.

-I added a fun little particle effect again for the animation when you get a
+I add a fun little particle effect again for the animation when you get a
 medal:

 <p>